President and CEO

 Jeff Jordan provides strategic leadership and vision for PRB, with the goal of ensuring positive programmatic and financial performance.
 Jordan works to strengthen resource mobilization capacities, increase organizational visibility, and broaden the embrace of innovation and creativity in PRB’s work and culture.
 Prior to PRB, Jordan was the senior vice president for international programs at the Catholic Medical Mission Board (CMMB), where he provided oversight and strategic input for all international programs in HIV/AIDS, maternal and child health, neglected and tropical diseases, and gender.
 He managed CMMB’s field staff and the medical volunteer program and oversaw the monitoring and evaluation unit and the grants acquisition department.
 Jordan’s demographic experience is rooted in his work at the Population Resource Center (1990-1994), followed by the Futures Group/Constella Futures (1994-2007).
 At Futures, he first served as an analyst and program manager in population, family planning/reproductive health, and HIV/AIDS, before becoming vice president of program development and chief operating officer.

 Jordan has worked extensively throughout Africa, Latin America and the Caribbean, Asia, and Eastern Europe.
 He has written and presented on topics ranging from demographic trends to contraceptive security to gender and reproductive health policy.
 He holds a master’s degree in public affairs from Princeton University, Woodrow Wilson School of Public and International Affairs; and a bachelor’s degree from Davidson College.
-He is a member of the Board of Directors of IMA WorldHealth, serves as co-chair of the Burkina Faso Reference Group, and serves on the United Nations Population Fund (UNFPA) Advisory Group to the Executive Director, Dr. Natalia Kanem.
+He serves as co-chair of the Burkina Faso Reference Group and is also part of the United Nations Population Fund (UNFPA) Advisory Group to Executive Director Dr. Natalia Kanem.
+He is also a UNFPA Laureate; in December 2021, Jordan gave The Rafael M. Salas Memorial Lecture, sponsored by UNFPA and delivered at the United Nations.
+The lecture provides a unique forum for distinguished guest lecturers to discuss important aspects of population and development.